utPLSQL/utPLSQL-v2-v3-migration/README.md

 /
 ```

-This will execute a dry-run of migration for utPLSQL v2 package `XYZ.ABC`.

 ## Executing migration

-### Migrate all utPLSQL v2 packages
+- for all utPLSQL v2 packages registered in the database
-Call:

 ```sql
 set serveroutput on
 begin